Spectral invariance and maximality properties of the frequency spectrum of quantum neural networks: Quantum Neural Networks and Fourier Series

 In \cite{Schuld2020EffectOD} it was shown that QNNs with equal data encoding layers can be written in the form

-where $c_{\bomega} \in \C$\ and $\bOmega \subseteq \R^N$ is a finite set, called the \emph{frequency spectrum}.
+where $c_{\bomega} \in \C$\ and $\bOmega \subseteq \R^N$ is a finite set, called the \textbf{frequency spectrum}.
 If $\bOmega \subseteq \Z^N$, then this sum is the partial sum of a Fourier series.
-To start with, we show the proof of the above representation for $N=1$ and, in the process, generalize it to the situation where the data encoding layers may be different.
+We reformulate the above results for univariate models in the following theorem.
 Recall that for $N=1$, the parallel and sequential ansatz are equal and we write $H_l:=H_{l, 1}$.

 \begin{theorem}[Univariate QNN is a Fourier Series] Let $f(x) = \langle 0 | U^{\dagger}(x) M U(x)|0\rangle$ be a univariate QNN with arbitrary generators $H_{l} \in \End{\B^{\otimes R}}$.
 Then

 with